Leadership Scholarships

 Application Process

-3. A scholarship selection committee of UCR staff, faculty, and students will choose up to two scholarship recipients.
+- A scholarship selection committee of UCR staff, faculty, and students will choose a scholarship recipient.

 Questions may be directed to Nancy Tubbs, director of the LGBT Resources Center, at nancy.tubbs@ucr.edu or (951) 827-2267.